 As tutors, we have guidance and according to the Equality Act 2010 (legislation.gov.uk, 2010), religion or belief is a protected characteristic, and higher education institutions have a duty to foster environments where such characteristics are respected.

 Additionaly, the Higher Education Funding Council for England (HEFCE) emphasises that universities must ensure students from all backgrounds feel safe and respected (HEFCE, 2017).
-However, in reality it can be very challenging to protect those right if students are coming from different mindset.
+However, in reality it can be very challenging to protect those rights if students are coming from different mindsets.

 References: